|Links||Lakes||Wildlife||Trail Info||Snow Report||Maps|

 Jimmy's trip report: - Jimmy's photos:

-Here is the .kml that will be opened with Google Earth.
+Here is the .kml that can be opened with Google Earth.

 This file has photos and the track log for the Lakes Loop Hike.